Disclaimer: This post contains affiliate links, which means I may earn some money if you click on one.

 This plugin isn’t free and usually costs around $129 but it’s probably one of the more popular LMS plugins available.
-It’s also what I intend to upgrade to once LearnPress outgrows my needs or my courses become more profitable.
+It’s also what I would probably recommend if I had to choose one.

 I haven’t got to play around with it yet but it seems to be just as easy to use as LearnPress but with so many more features and backed by great support on their website.
 You get cool things like dripped content, quizzes, gamification, triggers to interact with your students and a lot more.

 One great thing about LearnDash is that it connects with Woocommerce and Easy Digital Downloads right out of the box.
 This means that you’ll be able to sell your courses with ease and even setup coupon codes or your own affiliate program.